 The school's mentoring program includes conducting after school PD with an experienced teacher (who also has a Master's Degree in C& I with an emphasis in Professional Development).
-These training sessions are monthly and last year PD360 was used to assist with the facilitation of the training.
-These novice teachers were also paired up with the appropriate grade level chairperson, Interventionists, and/ or Administration.
+These training sessions are monthly.
+These novice teachers were also paired up with the appropriate grade level chairperson, Interventionists, and/or Administration.